leejarvis/slop/README.md

 #### No more trailing `=`

-Instead, the "does this option expect an argument" question is answered by the option type (i.e `on` and `bool` options do not expect arguments, all others do.
+Instead, the "does this option expect an argument?" question is answered by the option type (i.e `on` and `bool` options do not expect arguments, all others do).
 They handle type conversion, too.

 #### Hyphens are required

 This was a hard decision to make, but you must provide prefixed hyphens when declaring your flags.
-This makes the underlying code much nicer and much less ambiguous, which leads to less error prone code.
+This improves the implementation nicer and makes things much less ambiguous, which leads to less error prone code.
 It also means you can easily support single hyphen prefix for a long flag, i.e `-hostname` which you could not do before.
-It also provides a hidden feature, which is infinity flag
+It also means you can provide infinite flag aliases:
-aliases: `o.string '-f', '-x', '--foo', '--bar', 'this is insane'`
+`o.string '-f', '-x', '--foo', '--bar', 'this is insane'`

 #### Strict is now on by default

-v3 had a `strict` option. v4 has no such option, and to suppress errors you can instead provide the `suppress_errors: true` option to Slop.
+v3 had a `strict` option. v4 has no such option.
+To suppress errors you can instead provide the `suppress_errors: true` option to Slop.

 #### No more parse!